 - A UP path is used between the UE and a 5GC NF, for transferring standardized collected data from the UE using PDU connectivity service provided by a PDU session.

 - Dedicated S-NSSAI/DNN is used to differentiate the traffic of collected UE data from the UE regular traffic per PDU Session level.
+Legacy mechanism to use SDF Template to differentiate a specific traffic can be reused.
+Thus, no new standard impact is required.

 - The UE establishes a new PDU Session, or modifies an existing PDU Session which has been established for UE data transfer, to transfer the standardized UE data, based on URSP rules.

+- The 5GC NF only exposes data to the UE model training entity server if the data collected from the UE conforms with the standardized format or content.
+If the 5GC NF detects that data collected from the UE does not conform with the standardized format or content, the 5GC NF discards the data and does not perform any processing on it.